Last updated on: 2018-04-25

 Scale up for more users and data | Scale out for more users and data |

-The following image visualizes the structures of various types of databases, as well as the data complexity that they are designed to accommodate:
+The following image visualizes the structures of various types of databases, as well as the data complexity that they accommodate by design:

 The following table compares the characteristics of relational databases and NoSQL graph databases: